Nevitt Sanford: Life

 In 1959, as a result of a finding of the California Supreme Court, Sanford was reinstated at Berkeley with back pay.
 Once reinstated, he immediately quit.
 In 1961, he moved to become a professor at Stanford.

 In the 1950s and early 60s, he played a lead role in a major longitudinal study of American higher education which produced (publications included The American College (1962) and Where Colleges Fail (1967)).
 In these studies, Sanford argued that there was an overemphasis on academic publishing, a phenomenon often referred to as the "publish or perish" syndrome, and that this compulsion to publication was inducing a serious deterioration in the quality of instruction in American higher education.

 In 1968, Professor Stanford founded the Wright Institute, a free-standing psychology graduate school in Berkeley, California, and later also in Los Angeles.
 The Wright Institute continues today to offer a doctorate in Social Clinical Psychology and a master's in Counseling Psychology.

-Though a strong advocate of strong teaching skills in higher education, Sanford was also a prolific author and was the sole or co-author of approximately 200 academic journal articles and about 12 books.
+Aside from being a strong proponent of rigorous teaching skills in higher education, Sanford was also a writer, (co)authoring approximately 200 academic journal articles and approximately 12 books.

 After retiring, Sanford tried to return to the South, but found the contrast between his life there and his former life in California stressful, and he returned to live again in Berkeley, California, where he died, in 1995, at the age of 86.
 Nevitt had several adult children and myriad grandchildren, as well as hundreds of students and friends, who attended his memorial service and succeeded him in life.
 The legacy of R. Nevitt Sanford, PhD lives on with his many graduate students and research colleagues in the struggle against fascism and authoritarianism.